Spannakin/WildGetaway/README.md

 * Plan

-   Reviews are an essential part to helping users understand what the camp site as to offer so in this section there will be a small number of reviews from previous guests visable directly on the webpage then there will be social media links to public review sites such as Trip Advisor and Facebook where the users can undertake further research if they require.
+   Reviews are an essential part to helping users understand what the camp site as to offer so in this section there will be a small number of reviews from previous guests visible directly on the webpage then there will be social media links to public review sites such as Trip Advisor and Facebook where the users can undertake further research if they require.

 * Implementation

-   I created this section of the website with Bootstrap to create a grid containing four testamonials from previous guests.
-I then made a row with the social media links using icons from fontaewsome as is industry standard and ensured that these links opened in a new window so that the user doesn't loose the site.
+   I created this section of the website with Bootstrap to create a grid containing four testimonials from previous guests.
+I then made a row with the social media links using icons from fontawesome as is industry standard and ensured that these links opened in a new window so that the user doesn't loose the site.

 * Test